alibaba/bifrostui/packages/bui-core/src/List/index.en-US.md

 ### Clickable status

-List component provided`disabled`use sex to control the clickable state of the list.
+The list component provides the 'disabled' attribute to control the clickable state of the list.
-You can do it through`ListItem`item transmission`disabled`single control sub item prohibits clicking.
+You can pass' disabled 'through the' ListItem 'component to individually control sub items from clicking.

 ```tsx
 import {